Geoffrey Robertson: Writing career

-In his 2010 book, The Case of the Pope, Robertson claims that Pope Benedict XVI is guilty of protecting pedophiles because the church swore the victims to secrecy and moved perpetrators in Catholic Church sex abuse cases to other positions where they had access to children while knowing the perpetrators were likely to reoffend.
+In his 2010 book, The Case of the Pope, Robertson claims that Pope Benedict XVI was guilty of protecting paedophiles because the church swore victims to secrecy and moved perpetrators in Catholic Church sex abuse cases to other positions where they had access to children while knowing the perpetrators were likely to reoffend.
 This, Robertson believes, constitutes the crime of assisting underage sex and when he was still Cardinal Ratzinger, the retired pope approved this policy up to November 2002.
-In Robertson's opinion, the Vatican is not a sovereign state and the pope is not immune from prosecution.
+In Robertson's opinion, the Vatican is not a sovereign state and popes are not immune from prosecution.

 In An Inconvenient Genocide: Who Now Remembers the Armenians?
-(2014) Robertson presents an argument based on fact, evidence and his knowledge of international law, claiming that the horrific events that occurred in 1915 constitute genocide.
+(2014), Robertson presents an argument based on fact, evidence and his knowledge of international law, claiming that the horrific events that occurred in 1915 constitute genocide.

+In World of War Crimes: Eyeless in Gaza… and Beyond (2025), Robertson argued that the rise of amoral authoritarian leaders such as Vladimir Putin, Donald Trump and Benjamin Netanyahu is leading to international humanitarian law becoming increasingly ineffective or ignored, undermining the basis for democracy.

+In April 2026 he wrote about the arrest of Ben Roberts-Smith for alleged war crimes against Afghans, arguing that it showed that the "legacy of Nuremberg is not dead" despite what he described as the Trump and Netanyahu administrations turning a blind eye to war crimes committed by their own forces.

+In June 2026 he wrote in the Guardian that the sentencing of the Filton 4 defendants as terrorists violated a basic principle of justice - namely that defendants should be sentenced for the crimes that the jury has convicted them of, not for a crime of terrorism that was never charged or put to the jury.

 Personal life

-In 1990, Robertson married the author Kathy Lette, and they lived together in London with their children until their separation in 2017.
+In 1990, Robertson married the author Kathy Lette.
+They lived in London with their children until their separation in 2017.
 They had met in 1988 during the filming of an episode of Hypothetical for ABC Television; Robertson was dating Nigella Lawson at the time and Lette was married to Kim Williams.
 In Robertson's 2010 Who's Who entry, his hobbies are listed as tennis, opera and fishing.

 Robertson became a British citizen in 2003.